-As defined cryptographic operations are provided by the TOE, the covered security functional requirement are FCS\COP.1 and FCS\CKM.1 for the different cryptographic algorithms.
-The SEF9 does use probabilistic or permutational effects, but cryptographic algorithms are excluded from the SOF assessment.
+As defined cryptographic operations are provided by the TOE, the covered security functional requirements are FCS_COP.1 and FCS_CKM.1 for the different cryptographic algorithms.
+The SHA-2 library covers FCS_COP.1 without the key related functional requirements used for the other cryptographic libraries.
+The SEF9 use probabilistic or permutational effects, but cryptographic algorithms are excluded from the SOF assessment.
+Nevertheless, regarding the implementation SEF9 has to be included in the AVA_SOF analysis with SOF high.

-Note: The TOE can be delivered without the RSA2048 library or/and the ECC library.
-In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) or/and Elliptic Curve Cryptography (ECC).
+Note: The cryptographic libraries RSA, EC and SHA-2 are delivery options.
+Therefore the TOE may come with free combinations of or without these libraries.
+In the case of coming without one or any combination of these libraries the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2.